myaooo/COMP5212-ML16-project2/report/report.md

 ![LeNet Model Definition for Caltech101](fig/caltech101lenet.png)

 The LeNet-5 model used to train Caltech101 has the same network parameters as in MNIST and CIFAR-10.
 See Figure 7.
-Tht model is trained through 60 epochs, with batch size of 50.
+The model is trained through 100 epochs, with batch size of 100.
 The regularized parameter for each batch is 1e-3.
-Total training and evaluating time is 6788s.
+Total training and evaluating time is 1788s.

 ### Results